TAKING CARE OF EMPLOYEES AND ENTREPRENEURS

 In an email to customers, NS Power President & CEO Wayne O’Connor issued the following statement: “We’ve been listening to you.
 We understand that many of you are concerned about the future, about employment insecurity and your ability to pay your bills.
 The last thing we want you to worry about is going without power during this tough time.
 We are here to help.
 For at least the next 90 days, we will not be disconnecting customers for nonpayment.
 We’re also committed to being flexible, relaxing payment timelines, waiving penalties and fees on unpaid bills, and providing options for residential and small business customers.
 If you’re struggling to pay your bill, our Customer Care team is ready to listen and work with you, so you can stay as current as possible with your payments.
 We also encourage those that can, to stay up to date with their payments.
 Not only will this avoid building up a balance, but it will help us support those who are most in need of financial assistance.”

-He also announced a further donation of $500,000 to support customers through the HEAT Fund.
+Also announced was a further donation of $500,000 to support customers through the HEAT Fund.
 The Home Energy Assistance Top-up (HEAT Fund) is available annually to individuals and families in Nova Scotia who live on a low income to help pay their energy bill.
 Customers can learn more about the program at nspower.ca/heatfund.

 The Prime Minister warned Canadians about a text scam going around on the new emergency response benefit.
 Trudeau said Canadians should be looking at reliable sources for information on the pandemic and relief efforts, such as government websites.
 Learn more